bboxy/bitfire/readme.txt

 5. Spin Up

-During spin up of teh drive, the gcr read might fail, as it misses the window where timing is optimal, either by spinning too slow yet, or by overshooting.
+During spin up of the drive, the gcr read might fail, as it misses the window where timing is optimal, either by spinning too slow yet, or by overshooting.
 This also can cause checksum errors.
-As one file ends on teh same sector, where a new one begins, we can force the last sector of a file to be read last.
-Upon loading of the next file, the sector is already cached and present and the first file chunk can be sind during spin up.
+As one file ends on the same sector, where a new one begins, we can force the last sector of a file to be read last.
+Upon loading of the next file, the sector is already cached and present and the first file chunk can be send during spin up.
 This covers at least a few errors that else occur on spin up.

 6. Buslock